 The holiday shopping season is almost upon us and this year, 80% of consumers will be using a search engine to find information about businesses in their local area.
 They’ll be using voice assistants and mobile devices as well as desktop.
 Moreover, they expect to be able to find local businesses to fulfill their immediate needs!
 In fact, 76% of people who search for something nearby on their smartphone visit a related business within a day.

-Your Google My Business profile powers much of your local listings in search and provides critical information like store hours, address, phone number, website and more.
+Your Google My Business profile powers much of your local listings in search.
+It provides critical information like store hours, address, phone number, website and more.
 Other information that helps consumers decide which listing will become their shopping destination–like in-store photos and customer reviews, for example–also comes from your GMB.

 If you want your brand’s locations or franchises to be found and convert online lookers to in-store buyers this holiday season, this is the time to get your GMB profile up to snuff.
 Here are 5 important optimizations to get you started.